1 Introduction

 The arc of the book is two parts.

 Part II (Chapters 8–12): beyond LLMs.
-Diffusion, real reinforcement learning, world models, the second phenomenology pillar (concept learning), and finally a capstone chapter on intelligence-shaped phenomena that go beyond gradient-trained single-agent learning.
+Diffusion, real reinforcement learning, world models and continual learning, the second phenomenology pillar (concept learning), and finally a capstone chapter on intelligence-shaped phenomena that go beyond gradient-trained single-agent learning.